rdharini2001/Multi-View-Perception/README.md

 # Zero-Shot Pose Estimation and Uncertainty Quantification
 Instructions for stage-wise execution of the pose pipeline -

+Step 0 - Follow this [notebook](https://github.com/paulguerrero/lang-sam/blob/main/example_notebook/getting_started_with_lang_sam.ipynb) for segmenting out the target robot from the uery image using a text prompt.

-Step 1 - Follow the instructions provided in this [notebook](https://github.com/facebookresearch/segment-anything/blob/main/notebooks/automatic_mask_generator_example.ipynb) to generate segmentation masks and associated centroids.
+Step 1 - Follow the instructions provided in this [notebook](https://github.com/facebookresearch/segment-anything/blob/main/notebooks/automatic_mask_generator_example.ipynb) to generate segmentation masks and associated centroids for the target robot.
 Save the mask and centroid locations in a text file.

 Step 2 - Run ALIKE to obtain 2D keypoints -
 ```